Tamariki aged 5–11 years can be vaccinated against COVID-19 in Aotearoa New Zealand.

 - 12–15 years: the Pfizer was 100% effective against symptomatic COVID-19 infection in this age group.
 This age group also showed a higher antibody response than was seen in the 16–25 age group.

-- 5–11 year olds will not be given the same dose as adults.
+- 5–11 year olds won't be given the same dose as adults.
 The vaccine used for tamariki is a children’s version of the Pfizer vaccine, with a lower dose and smaller volume.
 The lower dose was chosen based on a trial which showed the lower dose was safe and had few side effects in this age group.
+It's recommended that children aged 5–11 receive 2 doses, 8 weeks apart.
+A shorter gap may be needed for children most at risk of severe disease/hospitalisation (eg, those with severe heart, lung or immunity problems) to get fullest protection most quickly if disease surges.
+Discuss with your healthcare professional.

-Tamariki need two doses of the vaccine to be fully protected.
+Tamariki need 2 doses of the vaccine to be fully protected.

 - For 5–11 year olds it is recommended that their doses are at least 8 weeks apart.
 The interval can be shortened to a minimum of 21 days if needed, eg, if your child is starting significant immunosuppression treatment.
 If your child has their second vaccination after they have turned 12 years, they should still complete their vaccination course with the children’s version of the Pfizer vaccine.